 Chest radiography.
 X-ray of your lungs.

 HRCT (high-resolution CT) and densitometry.
 More detailed X-rays of your lungs and

 tests to measure any lung and liver damage.

 Liver function tests.
 A series of blood tests to see how well your liver works.

 Abdominal ultrasound.
 A test that uses sound waves to find evidence of liver damage.

 Liver biopsy.
 A procedure that involves taking a tiny sample of your liver to look

 Your healthcare provider may do a series of tests on the serum in your blood to find

 Serum AAT concentrations.
 Tests on a blood sample to look for the AAT protein.

-Serum protein electrophoresis with thin-layer isoelectric focusing, which is considered
+Serum protein electrophoresis with thin-layer isoelectric focusing.
+A more accurate